pekkos/pekkos.github.io/_posts/2016-02-21-birth-of-a-blog.md

 Now, encouraged by reading a lot about static HTML generators, I have decided to start over and this time use [Jekyll](http://jekyllrb.com/ "Jekyll static website and blog builder") together with [GitHub Pages](https://pages.github.com/ "GitHub Pages for hosting websites") as the foundation for my site.

-My initial feeling is that I am much more in control of the site and it assets, including markup, styles and folder structures.
-And of course what javascripts are running on my site.
+My initial feeling is that I am much more in control of the site and its assets, including markup, styles and folder structures.
+And of course which javascripts are running on my site.

 At the moment, the site looks like crap, which is intentional.
 I really wanted to just start blogging instead of worrying how things look.
 I rest assured, and you should too, that this site will look better and better with time.
 I intend to use it as a platform for learning, and document stuff along the way.